STRONG HEART

 Healthy Diet:

-Increase intake of healthy fats: Such as those in olive oil, avocados, and nuts.
+- Increase intake of healthy fats: Such as those in olive oil, avocado, and nuts.

 Exercise can help raise HDL cholesterol and lower LDL cholesterol and triglycerides.